ferrous-systems/ferrocene-gha-demo/README.md

 - When no workflow file in your project exists, copy the `build.yml` into the folder `.github/workflows`, otherwise copy the CI job `install-criticalup-build-run-my-app` into your existing workflow file.
-- Adapt the workflow if necessary, for example to compile the project instead of run it.
+- Adapt the workflow if necessary, for example, to compile the project instead of run it.
 - We will use a single job so we don't need to cache anything.
 The job consists of multiple steps.
 - We will showcase only Ubuntu 20.04 in this exercise.